 - Combine butter and sugar in a large bowl and use an electric mixer to beat until creamed.

-- Add vanilla extract and salt and stir until well-combined.
+- Add vanilla extract, almond extract (if using) and salt and stir until well-combined.
 Be sure to scrape down the sides of the bowl using a spatula to ensure ingredients are well-incorporated.

 - Add egg yolk and beat until combined

 - With mixer on medium-low speed, gradually add flour until completely combined (you will most likely need to scrape down the sides and the bottom of the bowl several times for this, as the mixture is fairly dry and crumbs tend to settle at the bottom of the bowl).